Patient-Derived Cells: The Essential Foundation for Personalized Drug Development.

 The model is straightforward: families donate blood samples or skin biopsies at coordinated collection events.
 COMBINEDBrain's lab partner isolates fibroblasts and PBMCs, generates iPSC lines, and banks everything in a centralized, HIPAA-compliant repository.
 Those samples are then made available to researchers and industry at the lowest possible cost, with de-identified health histories attached so that biological data can be properly interpreted.

 This model is replicable for any rare disease community.
 If your foundation or patient group does not yet have banked cell lines, COMBINEDBrain offers the infrastructure to start.
-Nome works with COMBINEDBrain and similar biorepositories to ensure our patients' cell lines are banked, tracked, and available for downstream therapeutic development.

 What Should You Do Right Now?